Sethup123/ZPT/README.md

 ### Running our ZPT model and G2P2 Model with Node and Text Embedding Fusion:
 Run the exec_cora.sh and exec_amazon.sh files to get the results.
 The results will be stored in results_final folder.

-### List of discrete prompts concidered for our experiments
+### List of discrete prompts considered for our experiments
 **Table:** List of discrete prompts used in `+d` baselines and context used in UBCG model for generating class-specific synthetic samples.
 The best template for the proposed approach is highlighted in **bold**.

 | Cora                             | Arts                                   | Industrial                              | MI                                       |